Asone/SoundCloud_StreamCaster/README.md

-SoundJob
+SoundCloud_StreamCaster
 =========

-Sound job is a set of 2 small ruby scripts in order to download favorites from soundcloud.
+SoundCloud_StreamCaster is a set of 2 small ruby scripts in order to download favorites from soundcloud.

 - db_routine.rb : retrieves list of last favorites and stores it into db.json file
 - sc_downloader.rb : reads the db.json file and stores streams to local storage